February 06, 2018

 spun sugar, tearing chunks of cotton cumulus

-with his meaty hands, unraveling the gift down
+in his meaty hands, unraveling the gift down

 to an anemic, bald paper cylinder.

-I am eight, immaculate, and likewise diminished
+I am eight, innocent, and diminished

 like wrack, or pocket lint, a fledgling

-next to Daddy.
 Every time I remember Daddy

 He says, “Don’t be a chicken.”